summer farm campOutdoor Play & Imagination

 Each child will bring a snack and a filled water bottle from home, and a lunch if they will be here at lunch time (around 12:00 or 12:30 pm).

 All children should wear comfortable shoes (no barefeet) safe for climbing, should dress in layers to accomodate changes in weather, and bring a warm jacket.
-A change of clothes is also suggested.
+A change of clothes is also strongly suggested.

 We will be outside most of the day!

-General Enrollment Opens March 1st 2025
+General Enrollment Opens February 28th 2026

 Missed Enrollment?
 Session full?